ellingrj/ISA401-Final-Project/README.md

 This project investigates a central question in today’s media landscape:
 How do advertisements influence the success of a streaming service?

 As streaming platforms increasingly adopt ad‑supported models, understanding the relationship between ad load, ad spending, user engagement, and platform performance has become essential.
-To explore this, we compiled data from eight different sources, consolidated them into a unified dataset, and analyzed cross‑platform patterns to uncover meaningful insights.
+To explore this, we compiled data from six different sources, consolidated them into a unified dataset, and analyzed cross‑platform patterns to uncover meaningful insights.

 Our goal was to determine how advertising contributes to a platform’s revenue, viewership, subscriber base, and overall market presence.